Welcome to the Suhaila Salimpour Institute of Online Education

 Is there an introductory 200 Level course?

-How do I know when I'm ready to take a course with the intention to test for certification?
+How do I know when I'm ready to take a course with the intention to certify?

-Do I know my choreography well enough for certification testing?
+Do I know my choreography well enough for certification evaluation?

 Can you give me a specific example of what to expect when I take a course?